 Major credit for Early Childhood.
 Prerequisites: EDU 403.

 Admission to Teacher Education.
 This course is a study of the curricular needs of preschool children, a review of preschool programs/settings, and an exploration of applying teaching/learning theory to the preschool setting.
 Special topics include working with parents, classroom management techniques/strategies, and curricula in math, language arts, science, social studies, art, physical education, and music.
-Students make onsite visits to a Montessori school, a private kindergarten, public-school kindergartens, a university laboratory preschool, and a hospital-based child development center.
+Students make on- site visits to a Montessori school, a private kindergarten, public-school kindergartens, a university laboratory preschool, and a hospital-based child development center.
 This course is a prerequisite to EDU 412b.
 Offered Fall Term.

-409. ELEMENTARY CURRICULUM/THREE CREDITS
+409. ELEMENTARY CURRICULUM/ THREE CREDITS

 Major credit for Elementary and Early Childhood.
-Corequisite EDU 103: Clinical II: Elementary (for elementary majors).
 This course surveys each subject area of the modern elementary curriculum, trends and issues in curriculum development, teaching/learning theory, effective and efficient teacher characteristics or behaviors, effective communication skills between teacher and parent/child, techniques for diagnosing student abilities, and current structured programs of observation and analysis of different teaching models.
-Special topics include microcomputer literacy/usage; classroom discipline and management; principles of tests and measurements; use of audio-visual equipment; multicultural education; affective education; selfesteem; thinking skills (e.g., problem solving, critical thinking skills, etc.); parent involvement; awareness of differing economic; social, racial, and religious groups; development and analysis of teacher-made tests; and varying organizational sizes (individualized, small, and large).
+Special topics include microcomputer literacy/usage; classroom discipline and management; principles of tests and measurements; use of audiovisual equipment; multicultural education; affective education; self- esteem; thinking skills (e.g., problem solving, critical thinking skills, etc.); parent involvement; awareness of differing economic; social, racial, and religious groups; development and analysis of teacher-made tests; and varying organizational sizes (individualized, small and large).
 This course is a prerequisite to student teaching in, elementary education, and early childhood education.